 Guided Tours

 If the logistics seem overwhelming, consider a guided tour for a hassle-free experience.
-Priced at $310 per person, this option includes transportation from your Cusco hotel and vice-versa and a guided tour of Machu Picchu.
+Priced at $310 per person, this option includes transportation from your Cusco hotel and vice versa, and a guided tour of Machu Picchu.
 This Machu Picchu day tour is a door-to-door service.

 Pro Tip: Enjoy the convenience and context a guided tour provides, but be prepared for a slightly higher cost.